wp-plugins/twitter-stream/readme.txt

 Twitter Stream requires PHP5 due to the use of SimpleXML.
 If you do not have PHP5 installed you will not be able to use this plugin.

 Twitter Stream is also designed to be very lightweight & use the smallest amount of resources possible, ideal for shared or low memory servers.

+Here is a quick run down of the features available in Twitter Stream.

+1. Show the twitter timeline for any public username.
+1. Choose how many tweets to show.
+1. A Widget or template function is available.
+1. File caching to stop API overuse.
+1. Optional date shown in xx ago format, also links to permalink for the tweet.
+(Requested by Ron)
+1. Customizeable via CSS. (see the 'Can I Style It?' section below)

 == Installation ==